REVANTSINGH01/Online-Learning-Mangement-System/README.md

 1. Go to File > Import....
 2. Browse to the directory where you cloned the project and select it.
 3. CLick on Import.
-4. Run the file by opening the Index.html file in Browser.
+4. Run the file by opening the Index (1).html file in Browser.

-Step 3: Accessing The Student Management System.
+Step 3: Accessing The Learning Management System.

 Username: admin
 Password: admin

 1. Once entering the default username and password user will be redirected to the Dashboard.
-2. Once in Dashboard user can access all the features of student management system.
+2. Once in Dashboard user can access all the features of learning management system.

 **Features in WebApp**
 ----------------------